Suri312006/Hermes/documents/report/main.typ

 base os image.
 The user store was set to a size of 256 for all tests.

 = Conclusion and Future Work
+The multi-device proxy for SPARTA makes meta-data private communication one step closer towards practicality, allowing users to have multiple devices.
+However there is still a lot to make this project a deployable instance of SPARTA.
+As mentioned ealier, TLS needs to be integrated into the core SPARTA server, End 2 End encryption protocols need to be built into the client side programs, and there is currently no address book to hold a users contacts.

 // Conclusion.
 This should be short with the goal to remind the reader of the points that you think
 // are the most important.